Meditation Philosophy and Practice

-On the first Monday of the month, Padma offers a 40+ minute knowledge talk and then leads a guided meditation.
+On the first Monday of the month, Padma offers a 40-minute knowledge talk and then leads a guided meditation.

 REGISTER HERE to join

-EMAIL PADMA HERE for more information and to send in your Skype contact
+EMAIL PADMA HERE for more information

 These sessions do not follow the style of any meditation group or teacher, whether Yogic, Buddhist or other.
+The cases are suitable for advanced meditation students, yoga teachers, but beginners are always welcome and will be fully integrated in the group.

 Padma Meditation classes are informal yet highly focused and effective.